 The organisations that successfully turn suggestion boxes into working innovation systems share common characteristics.
 They commit to a structured process, invest in the right technology, assign clear ownership, and most importantly, they close the loop by communicating results back to the organisation.

-Halfords, the UK retailer, collected 515 ideas from over 1,000 employees in six months using Hives.co, generating Β£759,000 in business value.
+Halfords, the UK retailer, collected 515 ideas from over 1,000 engaged colleagues across 400 stores in six months using Hives.co, generating £759,000 in business value.
 The difference was not the technology itself.
 It was that the technology enforced the process: targeted campaigns, clear evaluation criteria, visible feedback, and measured results.

-The lesson is clear: a suggestion box collects ideas.
+The lesson is consistent across sectors: a suggestion box collects ideas.
 A structured system turns ideas into results.

 Some organisations use QR codes posted around the workplace that link directly to an idea submission form.
-Others send text message links.
+Others send text-message links.
 The goal is to reduce barriers to entry and make it possible for anyone to contribute from anywhere.
+Getting frontline workers to actually contribute is its own discipline; mobile is the price of entry, not the finish line.

 When an idea is evaluated, the contributor deserves feedback.
 Transparency and specificity matter more than the outcome.
 A template might look like: